Bringing the good news to Bluff Point

 9.30am: We meet each week at St George’s.
 We are family friendly with children heading out for Sunday School during the service.
 Each week there is solid Bible teaching, along with a mix of hymns and contemporary music.
 We gather afterwards in the Church Hall for fellowship and morning tea.

-Paul was born in country NSW, and grew up in Sydney.
+Rev Paul Spackman was born in country NSW and grew up in Sydney.
 He has worked as a Civil Engineer, but loves to build lives for eternity.
-Paul trained to build lives for eternity at Moore Theological College in Sydney and for 6 years served on both sides of Australia, in both inner city and suburban contexts.
-He is married to Melinda and is dad to 3 great kids.
-They moved to Geraldton in 2005 to be part of Cathedral ministry team.
-Paul likes riding his push bike and making sawdust (not at the same time), as well as spending time with his family exploring the North West.
-Paul began at Bluff Point in February, 2018 as the Minister-in-charge of the parish.
-You can email me at: firstname.lastname@example.org
+Paul trained at Moore Theological College in Sydney and for 6 years served on both sides of Australia, in both inner city and suburban contexts.
+He is married to Melinda and has 3 kids.
+In 2005 they moved to Geraldton to be part of Cathedral ministry team.

 Call: 9923 1206

 Visit: 367 Chapman Rd, Bluff Point, Geraldton